-- a soft and fluffy oven baked Italian flatbread made with yeast and olive oil, usually flavoured with garlic and herbs like rosemary.
-Originating from Italy some call it “pizza blanca”
+Focaccia is a soft and fluffy oven baked Italian flatbread made with yeast and olive oil, usually flavoured with garlic and herbs like rosemary.
+Originating from Italy some call it “pizza blanca” Similar to pizza dough but taller, spongier and lighter.

 Crazy simple focaccia bread recipe! and it tastes like a high end bakery artisan bread! and best of all it’s made at home and there's no stand mixer needed!
 Yes let’s pat ourselves on the back- woot woot!

-It goes wonderfully along side soups like my Everyday Lentil soup, Split Pea soup or dunked in my Vegan Chili or Hearty Vegetable Stew and this bread makes the most incredible sandwich!
-Get ready to dig in!
+It goes wonderfully along side soups like my Lentil soup, Split Pea soup or dunked in my Vegan Chili or Hearty Vegetable Stew and this bread makes the most incredible sandwich! stuff it with roasted veggies, vegan deli meat and get ready to dig in!

 Focaccia bread ingredients: